ayotundeakinsola/first-milestone-project/README.md

 * As a customer I want to be able to view a selection of various make up services.

-* As as customer I would like to know what type of services are available.
+* As as customer I would want to contact the makeup artist.

+* As a potential customer and paying customer I want to see the address of the shop

+* As a potential customer and paying customer I want to see the telephone contact of the shop

+* As a potential customer and paying customer I want to contact the makeup artist

 * As a potential customer, I would also want to know the price which can influence my decision.